Nonasymptotic analysis of adaptive and annealed Feynman-Kac particle models: An adaptive temperature schedule in ISA

-\subsection{A Perturbation Analysis}
+\subsection{A perturbation analysis}

-This section is mainly concerned with the convergence analysis of a simplified adaptive model.
-More precisely, we only consider the situation where the mutation transition in (\ref{loi-algo-adapt}) is given by the limiting transition $M_{n+1}$.
-The analysis of the adaptive model (\ref{loi-algo-adapt}) is much more involved, and our approach doesn't apply directly to study the convergence of this model.\\ Despite the adaptation, the sequence $\eta_n^N$ can be analyzed as a random perturbation of the theoretical sequence $\eta_n$.
+This section is mainly concerned with the convergence analysis of the simplified adaptive model~(\ref{loi-algo-adapt-simplif}).
+The analysis of the adaptive model (\ref{loi-algo-adapt}) is much more involved, and our approach does not apply directly to study the convergence of this model.

+Despite the adaptation, the sequence $\eta_n^N$ can be analyzed as a random perturbation of the theoretical sequence $\eta_n$.
 Let us fix $n$ and a population state $\zeta_n$ at time $n$.
 If $\phi_{n+1}^N$ denotes the FK transformation associated with potential $G_{n+1}^N$ and kernel $M_{n+1}$, then, by construction, the measure $\eta_{n+1}^N$ is close to $\phi_{n+1}^N(\eta_{n}^N)$.
-In particular, by the Khintchine's type inequalities presented in \cite{DM-FK} we have
+In particular, by the Khintchine's type inequalities presented in \cite{DM-FK} (see Lemma~7.3.3 page 223), we have

 with the constants $B_p$ introduced in (\ref{def-Bp}).
-A simple, but important remark about the Boltzmann-Gibbs transformations is that for any measure $\mu$ and any positive functions $G$ and $\tilde{G}$ we have
+A simple, but important remark about the Boltzmann--Gibbs transformations is that for any measure $\mu$ and any positive functions $G$ and $\tilde {G}$ we have

-Therefore, if we take $\displaystyle{H_{n+1}^N:= \frac{G^N_{n+1}}{G_{n+1}} }$, then the perturbed transformation $\phi_{n+1}^N$ can be written in terms of the theoretical one $\phi_{n+1}$ by
+Therefore, if we take $ {H_{n+1}^N:= \frac {G^N_{n+1}}{G_{n+1}} }$, then the perturbed transformation $\phi _{n+1}^N$ can be written in terms of the theoretical one $\phi_{n+1}$ by

 If we use an inductive approach, we face the following problem.
 Let $\eta$ be a deterministic measure ($\eta_n$ in our analysis) and $\hat{\eta}$ a random measure ($\eta_n^N$ in our analysis), close to $\eta$ under the $d_p$ distance (induction hypothesis).
 We also consider a Markov kernel $M$ and the potential functions